“The cause of freedom is not the cause of a race or a sect, a party or a class-it is the cause of human kind, the very birthright of humanity.”

 But as Cooper knew then, we know now: Black excellence can be achieved at the highest levels in all-Black schools.

-Cooper also recognized that trauma and poverty play a role in student achievement, but with time and resources, students can overcome these challenges.
+Cooper also recognized that trauma and poverty play a role in student achievement, but with time and resources, students can overcome these challenges (and be equipped to dismantle the very institutions that traumatized Black communities and build new ones).
 She supported students with accommodations like extended time for tests and completing assignments, displaying the deep belief in her students, regardless of their backgrounds.

 Fortunately, today, many schools are taking a more comprehensive approach to supporting students in poverty—but in states like my own, these efforts are thwarted by deliberate underfunding of the education of those same students.